 When the thought counts for a lot, you’ll need a good one.
 Like offering an experience that can be cashed in any time.
-Think: things the giftee hates — closet organizing, car cleaning, etc. — or something you can teach, like how to play tennis or mix a good martini.
-Babysitting, pet sitting, and house sitting coupons are also fan faves.
+Think: things the giftee hates — car cleaning, going to Costco — or something you can teach, like how to play tennis or mix a good martini.
+Pet sitting and house sitting coupons are also good options.

 I see what you’re going for.
 But I really want to give a thing.